 Injured accident victims have lots of questions.
 The questions are aimed at the same point: how much money will I get out of my settlement or verdict?
 This "how much?" question is the most pressing issue our clients have.
 And it should be.

-But what you can find on this website is information that will give you a better idea of (1) what your case is worth, (2) how much money that puts in your pocket, (3) how long the process will take, and (4) the average settlement value based on the type of injury or type of accident.
+But what you can expect to find on this website is information that will give you a better idea of (1) what your case is worth, (2) how much money that puts in your pocket, (3) how long you can expect the process will take, and (4) the average settlement value based on the type of injury or type of accident.

 This page will give you a ton of information and statistics about your case.
 If you have a seriously hurt, you need someone to fight for you.
 We fight for every last penny we can get either by way of settlement or trial.
 If you have a serious personal injury case, call 800-553-8082 or get a free online consultation.
 We will fight for you.The Search for a Settlement Formula

-There is absolutely a settlement formula for personal injury car accident claims in jurisdictions like Maryland:
+There is absolutely a settlement formula for personal injury car accident claims:

 Past Medical Bills